 Go into the right direction with this app and you will discover a lot of interesting things that might not have caught your attention using a different map.

-The app allows for using the map in high resolution, also offline, in free browsing mode and in follow-me mode.
+The app allows for using the map in high resolution, also offline without internet connection, in free browsing mode and in follow-me mode.
 All points of interest from the 2 original indices (alphabetical by category and spatial by number) have been georeferenced and are contained in the app (more than 1400) with their corresponding data (name, typological class, Rione, etc).
-With the spotlight search you can find all features from the indices and all text labels on the plan (more than 600).
+With the search you can find all features from the indices and all text labels on the plan (more than 600).

 In designing the present edition of the "Nuova Topografia di Roma" (New Topography of Rome, 12 sheets at a scale of 1:2900) and indices of the "Nuova Pianta di Roma" (New Map of Rome, index to the plan and diminished maps) we have spent great care with the aim to be as close to the original as possible regarding the labeling and the structure of the directories.